Watson-Personal-Assistant/developer/_content/slack/creating_a_slackbot.md

 ### Viewing logs

-All chat bot logs are in the `/slackbot.log` file.
+All chat UI logs are in the `/slackbot.log` file.
 The file mostly consists of requests, responses, and slack logging.

 ### Viewing analytics